Tilos, The “Green Island of Greece”

 Upcycling

-Just Go Zero Tilos also creates special process for household appliances and small furniture.
+Just Go Zero Tilos also creates a special process for household appliances and small furniture.
 They are taken to a Center for Creative Upcycling to be repaired or used in artistic creations.
 Tilos hopes to host artists in the future, who create art installations with these pieces of “trash” that otherwise would be in the landfill.

 Zero Point